dm4t2/vue-currency-input/docs/guide/README.md

 ## Alternative installation methods
 ### Import on demand
 You can also import the component/directive on demand and register them locally in your Vue files.
-This is useful if want to use [async components](https://vuejs.org/v2/guide/components-dynamic-async.html#Async-Components).
+This is useful if you want to use [async components](https://vuejs.org/v2/guide/components-dynamic-async.html#Async-Components).

 #### Component
 ```vue